 Run the following command to change both default color scheme and current window color scheme.
 Press Enter and once again follow the last three steps detailed above:

 Colortool -b scheme-name

-Once done with all the steps above you now have the modern Windows Console with the new color scheme.
-If at any time you wish to get back to your default color setting, you can do so by simply applying Campbell scheme or use the command cmd-campbell scheme to go back to the default color.
+Once done with all the steps above, you now have the modern Windows Console with the new color scheme.
+If at any time you wish to get back to your default color setting, you can do so by simply applying Campbell scheme or using the command cmd-campbell scheme to go back to the default color.

 Download color schemes for Command Prompt from GitHub

 What if you aren’t happy with the only few color schemes packed in the colortool?
 We have a solution if you wish to experiment with many other colors.
 There is an open project in GitHub repository called iTerm2 color schemes which are recommended by Microsoft.
 It offers more than 100 color schemes.